bradclampitt/bradclampitt.github.io/docs/references/README.md

 # This is a markdown file

-I will be provided a couple samples of my documentation using Markdown at a later date.
+I will be providing a couple samples of my documentation files using Markdown at a later date.